-If you get a crazy stray lady finger that wants to come up, just push her back down underneath the cream cheese mixture.
+If you get a crazy stray lady finger that wants to come up, just push it back down underneath the cream cheese mixture.

 The picture came out a little yellow.
 But, you get the idea.
 You’re going to love these homemade chess squares without cake mix.

 Bake the chess squares at 300-degrees for approximately 40 minutes.
-The top will be a little flaky.
+The top will come out a little flaky.

 Use a cake tester to check if they are done cooking.
 If it comes out clean, they are done.

 Let the chess squares cool and then slice a piece and put it on a plate.
 This recipe makes about 12 small servings.

 If you love this recipe, try my other chess square recipes.

 - A Southern Girl’s Chess Squares – this is the old fashioned, tried and true recipe for chess squares.
 The recipe includes a yellow cake mix and butter.
 These are very similar to Paula Deen Chess Squares.

 Spice Cake Pecan Chess Squares – Chess squares with pecans and spice cake makes a great dessert for the fall and Christmas season.

 - Chocolate chess squares are a wonderfully delicious and decadent recipe.